vulkano-rs/vulkano-www/content/guide-mandelbrot.md

 }
 ```

-We now want to find out whether the complex number that we are manipulating (`c`) is within the
+We now want to find out whether the complex number that we are manipulating (ie. `c`) is within the
 Mandelbrot set.
 The definition of the Mandelbrot set says that a number `c` is within the set if
 the function `f(z) = z² + c` diverges when iterated from `z = 0`.